Discrimination

 You can hold employers accountable for discriminatory behavior.
 Your first defense is to talk to human resources or another person in leadership about what you are experiencing.
 If your concerns are dismissed or they do not rectify the situation, you should consider taking legal action.

-You should consider speaking to an attorney before filing a complaint at work if you are uncomfortable speaking out at your work or if believe you could be subjected to retaliation.
+You should consider speaking to an attorney before filing a complaint at work if you are uncomfortable speaking out at your work or if you believe you could be subjected to retaliation.
 Demoting you, taking away responsibilities, or decreasing your work hours are a few ways an employer might punish an employee who lodges a complaint.
 Retaliation is illegal.

 You can prepare for a workplace discrimination lawsuit by doing the following: